Looking for a delicious way to use up all that fresh zucchini from your garden? Try these Easy Zucchini Puffs recipe.

 Zucchini Appetizers

 Zucchini is a versatile vegetable that can be used in a variety of recipes, including appetizers.
-These zucchini puff muffins are a great option for an appetizer when you serve them with a dipping sauce on the side.
+These little muffins make a great option for an appetizer when you serve them with a dipping sauce on the side.

 Bisquick Zucchini Muffins